One of the big mistakes I see CEOs and other senior-level executives make is not fully leveraging LinkedIn’s power.

 Target Title + Value Offer + Keywords = SEO-Optimized Headline

-– Create a Branded Background Image: Use an image that bolsters your executive brand and is aligned with your career goals or company you work for.
+– Create a Branded Background Image: Use an image that bolsters your executive brand and is aligned with your career goals or the company you work for.

-– Craft an Executive Summary to Wow Your Reader: The ‘about me’ section is a more personal version of your executive career story and is a must-have for senior leaders and executives.
+– Craft an Executive Summary to Wow Your Reader: The ‘about me’ section is a personal version of your executive career story and a must-have for senior leaders and executives.
 You have 2,000 characters to convey who you are, the value you offer, and what drives you, excites you, makes you tick, and frames your professional career history/successes.

 Build Your LinkedIn Network